Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Suggested weight: < 14 oz

-Tip: if you’re buying pants online, the weight gives you an idea of how thick the pants are.
-I like pants in the 6-8 oz range (women’s, size S) for warm weather hiking.
+Tip: if you’re buying pants online, looking at the weight helps approximate thickness.
+I overheat easily so I look for pants in the 6-8 oz range (women’s, size S) for summer alpine trips.

 Sleep Clothes